russcurry/wordpress-site-generator/README.md

 And so on.

-This was intended as an example for a former client, and is not intended to be a production-ready piece of code (it is, however, pretty close and you could easily tweak it a bit to handle real-world situations).
+This is just an example / prototype, and as such is not intended to be a production-ready piece of code (it is, however, pretty close and you could easily tweak it a bit to handle real-world situations).